gtiosclub/rails-site/app/assets/tutorials/home.md

 [https://www.facebook.com/groups/iosgatech](https://www.facebook.com/groups/iosgatech)

-Next week we'll have a short presentation by Airwatch about their career opportunities and a little bit of a resume/pitch presentation.
+Next week we'll have a short presentation by Airwatch about how to evaluate and negotiate a job offer.
 Afterwards, we're going to go hard and really teach you guys one of the hardest concepts to grasp in Swift, **Optionals**.

 Remember, next week's meeting will be in Klaus 1443, not Howey L3.